Chirag-Sai-Panuganti/ReLMXEL-Adaptive-RL-Based-Memory-Controller-with-Explainable-Energy-and-Latency-Optimization/Builds/DRAMSys/README.md

 2. Replace the files `StlPlayer.h` and `StlPlayer.cpp` in `DRAMSys/src/simulator/simulator/player` with the corresponding files in the **Modifications** directory.

 3. Change the trace file to be used from the `name` parameter in `DRAMSys/configs/ddr4-example.json` file.

-3.
+4. Build the simulator:
 ```console
 $ cd DRAMSys
 $ cmake -B build -D DRAMSYS_WITH_DRAMPOWER=Y
 $ cmake --build build
 ```

-4. Change the `PowerAnalysis` parameter from .json files in `DRAMSys/configs/simconfig/` to **true**
+5. Change the `PowerAnalysis` parameter from .json files in `DRAMSys/configs/simconfig/` to **true**

-5. Verify the working of simulator by:
+6. Verify the working of simulator by:
 ```console
 $ ./DRAMSys/build/bin/DRAMSys ./configs/ddr4-example.json
 ```